Dzamir/SpriteKitUniversalMenus/README.md

 ## Description

 This project aims to help game developers that want to build a cross platform iOS/OS X game by using SpriteKit.
-Instead of creating a different menu logic for each platform (mouse and keyboard for OS X, touch for iOS and remot for tvOS), you can just create a menu structure with this library and it will automatically handle focus, taps, clicks or selection.
+Instead of creating a different menu logic for each platform (mouse and keyboard for OS X, touch for iOS and remote for tvOS), you can just create a menu structure with this library and it will automatically handle focus, taps, clicks or selection (also works with game controllers!)

 ## Usage